ritikmaurya4747/YumyFood/backend/README.md

 # after creating stripe.com account and secretkey paste in .env file.
 # temporary verification for when payment success id deleted from db server. logic inside orderController.js
 # creating endpoint for userOrders, route, in orderController.js
+# creating api for admin panel see all orders in orderController.js and routes